bupttaxi/ID2223_proj_-crypto/README.md

   - ROC-AUC
 - **Input example**: first row of the training dataset

-The full model directory (including weights and metadata) is uploaded to the registry, enabling:
+The full model directory (including weights and metadata) is uploaded to the registry

-- reproducible model reloading
-- comparison across model versions
-- clean separation between training and serving

 This completes the end-to-end pipeline from
 **external data ingestion → feature store → model training → model registry**,